Date of birth : May 04 1940

 Biography Peter Gregg

 Peter Gregg was born in New York City.
-From his early youth he was passionate about racing and race-cars.
-At the age of 14 he read an article about an Osca 1500 in Road & Track.
-Immediately he envisioned himself behind the wheel of a sports car racer , driving the Targa Florio or the Mille Miglia.
+From his early youth, he was passionate about racing and racing cars.
+At the age of 14, he read an article about an Osca 1500 in Road & Track.
+Immediately he envisioned himself behind the wheel of a sports car racer, driving the Targa Florio or the Mille Miglia.
 Curiously he always imagined himself in a red Italian car, even though his major successes were always in German cars.
 His passion for Italian cars made him study the Italian language.
-After Peter Gregg graduated from high-school, he attended the Piero Taruffi’s driving school in Italy.
-Back in Italy, he started racing in SCCA Club Races in a Corvette.
-Summer 1964 he bought his first real racecar, a Porsche 904 Carrera GTS.
-Hist first step in the Porsche camp that he would virtually not leave until his death in 1980.
+After Peter Gregg graduated from high school, he attended Piero Taruffi’s driving school in Italy.
+After his return from Italy, he started racing in SCCA Club Races in a Corvette.
+In the Summer of 1964, he bought his first real racecar, a Porsche 904 Carrera GTS.
+His first step in the Porsche camp that he would virtually not leave until his death in 1980.

 His first outing with the Porsche 904 was at the Paul Whiteman Trophy race at Daytona, where he finished 2nd after Charlie Kolb’s Porsche 718 RSK.
 In that same car, he scored a 7th overall and 1st in class in the Sebring 12H in 1966.
-Co-pilot that day was Georg Folder.
+The co-pilot that day was Georg Follmer.
 That class victory cemented Peter Gregg’s relationship with Brumos Porsche in Jacksonville, Florida.
-Even though he was very enthusiast about the Porsche 904, Peter Gregg moved up to a Porsche 906 Carrera 6.
-Peter Gregg considered the Porsche 906 was more a true race car where as he believed the Porsche 904 to be more a production car like a genuine racer.
-In 1967 he took his first international win in a 911, coming home 5th overall and 1st in the TransAm under 2.0 lt. class at Daytona.
+Even though he was very enthusiastic about the Porsche 904, Peter Gregg moved up to a Porsche 906 Carrera 6.
+Peter Gregg considered the Porsche 906 more a true race car, whereas he believed the Porsche 904 to be more a production car like a genuine racer.
+In 1967 he took his first international win in a Porsche 911, coming home 5th overall and 1st in the TransAm under 2.0 lt. class at Daytona.

 1967 was the year Peter Gregg drove as a factory pilot for the first time too.
-At Sebring he paired up with Joe Buzzetta to form an all-american Porsche 906 team.
+At Sebring, he paired up with Joe Buzzetta to form an all-American Porsche 906 team.
 They finished 7th overall and third in class.
-This succes secured Peter Greg the factory Porsche 911 for the rest of the season.
+This success secured Peter Greg the factory Porsche 911 for the rest of the season.
 From that point, Peter Gregg was Porsche’s American point man in the production car wars.

-1971 , 1972 and 1973 Peter Gregg takes the IMSA crown, teamed up with Hurley Haywood.
-By 1973 they earned the right to campaign a factory Porsche 911 RSR at the long distance races.
-With succes, as they won both the Daytona 24H and the Sebring 12H.
+1971, 1972 and 1973 Peter Gregg takes the IMSA crown, teamed up with Hurley Haywood.
+By 1973 they earned the right to campaign a factory Porsche 911 RSR at the long-distance races.
+With success, as they won both the Daytona 24H and the Sebring 12H.
 Peter Gregg wins the Daytona 24H 3 more times in his career, in 1975, 1976 and 1978.